 And I will hope In YOUR Name,

-Let us read the background story of the Psalm above, upon which occasion it was penned.
+The background story of Psalm 52 upon which

 David at Adullam and Mizpah